How to Apply for SSDI with Kidney Disease: Application Tips

 How to Apply for SSDI with Kidney Disease: Application Tips?

-TL;DR: Chronic kidney disease qualifies under SSA Listing 6.02.
+Chronic kidney disease qualifies under SSA Listing 6.02.
 CKD Stage 5 (GFR below 15 or on dialysis) generally meets listing criteria.
 For earlier stages, you need documented complications including anemia, bone disease, neuropathy, fluid overload, or persistent symptoms despite treatment.
+Nephrologist records, lab trends, and dialysis logs are essential.

 How ClaimPath Helps?